1. Introduction to SWF Machine Investment Strategies

 Key Observations:

-- New Models: Higher initial cost but include 7-year warranties, advanced automation, and modular pricing flexibility.
+- New Models: Higher initial cost, balanced by a 7‑year warranty, advanced automation, and modular pricing flexibility.

 Example ROI Scenarios: